DigitalArcPlatform/documentation/pages/workshop/metadataguide.md

 ### Sign-In Form

+The best source for metadata about a photograph of an artifact or an oral history comes from the person contributing those objects and stories to your online community archive.
 If you used the [sign-up form]({{site.baseurl}}/docs/duringEvent/checkin/#sign-in/) as part of a community sharing-collecting event, you will have collected some metadata from the community contributor that you can bring over to the metadata spreadsheet:

 - Title
 - Description